Feinstein: No Gun Law Would Have Stopped Las Vegas Shooting [VIDEO] | John Hawkins' Right Wing News

 “No, he passed background checks registering for handguns and other weapons on multiple occasions.”

 Sen. Feinstein is looking to command further legislation again.
 More “common sense” gun laws, as they call them.
-Remind me if I’m off, but I’m sure the founding document of out nation says ‘Shall not be INFRINGED”, am I right?
-I densest say “Shall not be infringed…unless you have common sense gun law, then by all means!”
+Remind me if I’m off, but I’m sure the founding document of our nation says “Shall not be INFRINGED,” am I right?
+I doesn’t say “Shall not be infringed…unless you have common sense gun law, then by all means!”

-What is especially surprising is that The National Rifle Association (NRA), has fallen in line and agreed that the bump fire stocks “should be subject to additional regulations.”
+What is especially surprising is that The National Rifle Association (NRA) has fallen in line and agreed that the bump fire stocks “should be subject to additional regulations.”
 Why?
 The stock never had any intent.
-Otherwise, why don’t the they throw the stocks into prison and put them on trial.
-This feels like capitulation to me, and a waste of taxpayer money.
+Otherwise, why don’t they throw the stocks into prison and put them on trial?
+This feels like capitulation to me and a waste of taxpayer money.
 Not only will this do NOTHING to solve the issue, we are not even discussing the real issue!

 - Share